D Phrygian Scale

 Related Scales and Modes

-If you enjoy the sound of D Phrygian, you may also like:
+If you enjoy playing in D Phrygian, you may also like:

 - D Phrygian Dominant (Phrygian with a major 3rd)